Hinchliffe Stadium

+Hinchliffe Stadium is a 7,500-seat stadium located in Paterson, New Jersey.
+The stadium is located atop the Great Falls of the Passaic River, and is part of the surrounding National Historical Park.
+The stadium, built in 1932, was closed in 1996 after years of neglect but reopened in 2023.

+The stadium's primary user is the Paterson Board of Education, where it serves as a multipurpose facility for the city's two high schools, Eastside High School and Kennedy High School.
+As of 2023, it also serves as the home stadium for the New Jersey Jackals of the Frontier League (FL).
+The Jackals spent their previous 25 seasons playing at Yogi Berra Stadium in Little Falls, New Jersey.

+Hinchliffe Stadium was also used as the home of the New York Black Yankees of the Negro leagues, and is one of four stadia still standing that hosted Negro league baseball games.

+The stadium will be home to the latest iteration of the New York Cosmos, which will begin play in USL League One in 2026.

-Early days
+Early years

 The stadium, a large concrete oval with near-continuous seating laid out like a classical amphitheater, was inspired by a decade-long popular "stadium movement" in the 1920s, and was finally brought to fruition through the persistent efforts of its namesake Mayor John Hinchliffe, who made his fortune from Hinchliffe Brewing before it closed due to Prohibition.
 It opened on July 8, 1932, as a combination athletic facility and a "paying investment" for the working people of industrial Paterson, New Jersey, who were by then struggling through the early years of the Great Depression.
 Many workers laid off from the mills found work under a New Deal-financed program to provide enhancements to the stadium in 1932–34.

-The stadium immediately played host to Negro league and "barnstorming" games.
-In 1933, the stadium's first complete season hosting baseball, Hinchliffe hosted the Colored Championship of the Nation, the Negro leagues equivalent of the World Series.
-That following year, the New York Black Yankees made the stadium their home, a tenure that lasted until 1945 and was interrupted only once, when the team booked Triborough Stadium on Randall's Island in New York for the 1938 season.
-After World War II, the Black Yankees left Hinchliffe and took up residency at Red Wing Stadium in Rochester, New York.
+The stadium immediately played host to the Negro National League and "barnstorming" games.
+In 1933, the stadium's first complete season hosting baseball, Hinchliffe hosted the Colored Championship of the Nation, the Negro leagues equivalent of the World Series, between the New York Black Yankees and Philadelphia Stars.
+That same year, the New York Black Yankees made the stadium their home, a tenure that lasted until 1938 and was interrupted only once in the 1936 season when they split time between Freeport and Middletown, New York.
+After 1939, the Black Yankees left Hinchliffe and took up residency at Yankee Stadium in the Bronx, New York.
 Hinchliffe was also home to the New York Cubans in 1935 and 1936.